Cardinal (Catholic Church): Cardinal deacons

 The cardinal deacons (cardinales diaconi) are the lowest-ranking cardinals.
-Cardinals elevated to the diaconal order are either officials of the Roman Curia or priests elevated after their 80th birthday.
-Bishops with diocesan responsibilities, however, are created cardinal priests.
+Cardinals elevated to the diaconal order are either officials of the Roman Curia or priests elevated after their 80th birthday, chosen mainly for the honor of it, since those over 80 are not able to vote in a conclave.
+While bishops with diocesan responsibilities are created cardinal priests, it is generally not so for cardinal deacons.

-Cardinal deacons derive originally from the seven deacons in the Papal Household who supervised the Church's works in the seven districts of Rome during the early Middle Ages, when church administration was effectively the government of Rome and provided all social services.
-They came to be called "cardinal deacons" by the late eighth century, and they were granted active rights in papal elections and made eligible for the election as pope by the decree of 769.
+Cardinal deacons derive originally from the seven deacons in the Papal Household who supervised the church's works in the 14 districts of Rome during the early Middle Ages, when church administration was effectively the government of Rome and provided all social services.
+They came to be called "cardinal deacons" by the late eighth century, and they were granted active rights in papal elections and made eligible for the election as pope by the Lateran Council of 769.

 Cardinals elevated to the diaconal order are mainly officials of the Roman Curia holding various posts in the church administration.
 Their number and influence has varied through the years.
-While historically predominantly Italian the group has become much more internationally diverse in later years.
-While in 1939 about half were Italian by 1994 the number was reduced to one third.
+While historically predominantly Italian, the group has become much more internationally diverse in later years.
+In 1939, about half were Italian.
+In 1994, approximately one third were Italian.
 Their influence in the election of the pope has been considered important.
 They are better informed and connected than the dislocated cardinals but their level of unity has been varied.

 Under the 1587 decree of Pope Sixtus V, which fixed the maximum size of the College of Cardinals, there were 14 cardinal deacons.
 Later the number increased.
-As late as 1939 almost half of the cardinals were members of the curia.
+As late as 1939 almost half of the cardinals were members of the Curia.
 Pius XII reduced this percentage to 24 percent.
-John XXIII brought it back up to 37 percent but Paul VI brought it down to 27 percent where John Paul II maintained this ratio.
+John XXIII brought it back up to 37 percent but Paul VI brought it down to 27 percent.
+John Paul II maintained this ratio.